pettmatt/docker-wordpress-dev-environment/README.md

 The wordpress directory contains a rudimentary development environment which is great as a quick template to get your development environment up and running.
 The wordpress-ssl directory in the other hand is more robust environment which has SSL-connection already set up.
 This directory is also going to be the one that is going to get more updates.

+*If something isn't working as intended please double check what has changed between the tested versions and the latests.*

+**Latest tested versions**
+- MariaDB
+- Wordpress
+- Nginx

 # Creating modern WordPress development environment

 The purpose of this README file is to explain how this environment works and how it was made.
 The file has been written in a way that any user should be able to create the same environment using given resources.